-Requirements for participation in LCH are based on risk-based principles, and are designed to ensure that all clearing members are of suitable financial standing with sufficient operational capabilities.
-They are also subject to an internal LCH credit assessment.
+Requirements for participation in LCH are based on risk-based principles and are designed to ensure that all clearing members are of suitable financial standing with sufficient operational capabilities.
+They are also subject to an internal LCH credit assessment ('Internal Credit Scoring ("ICS") framework').
 Final approval for all participation applications rests with the Executive Risk Committee, subject to the LCH Board Risk Committee being notified of approvals.
 Where the Executive Risk Committee refuses an application, the applicant may appeal to the LCH Board Risk Committee.